Kamgreen50/STIG-Remediations/README.md

 ---

 ## After Remediation
-- (Placeholder – will add screenshot once issue is fixed and Tenable scan is re-run)
+- (Placeholder) Will add screenshot once the issue is fixed and a Tenable scan is re-run.
-- Confirm Defender definitions show as up to date.
+- Confirm Windows Defender definitions show as up to date.
-- Proof: attach updated Tenable scan screenshot once complete.
+- Proof: attach updated Tenable scan screenshot once available.